Nonlinear Hall Effect in Metal-Organic Frameworks

 Using Eq.~\eqref{eq:nlh_current}, we estimate the experimentally observable response for two symmetry-lowered realizations: onsite modulation and breathing-type intra-triangle hopping modulation.
 For an in-plane electric field of magnitude $\mathcal{E}\sim10^4~\mathrm{V/m}$, the expected nonlinear Hall current reaches $\mathcal{J}_H\sim 0.037~\mathrm{mA/cm}$ in the onsite-modulated case and $\mathcal{J}_H\sim 0.01~\mathrm{mA/cm}$ in the breathing case (Supplementary Sec.~\ref{nlh}).
 These values fall within current experimental sensitivity.

-The design principle is not restricted to Cu–DCA.
-As illustrated in Fig.~\ref{fig:figure_DFT}(d), a second class of $C_3$-symmetric MOFs—exemplified by a triphenyl–Pb framework—can likewise be downfolded to an effective star-lattice description, with a hopping amplitude of $t^{\prime}=-2t$ between neighboring triangles.
-In this case, the two Pb sites in the unit cell lie on different planes, producing an intrinsically buckled structure.
-A transverse electric field, for instance, from an underlying substrate, can lift the remaining inversion symmetry in a controlled manner.
-When combined with SOC, this controlled inversion symmetry breaking provides the essential ingredients for generating finite Berry curvature and its associated dipolar response.
-The pristine DFT band structure in Fig.~\ref{fig:figure_DFT}(e) closely follows the characteristic star-lattice dispersion, validating the downfolded description.
-The same symmetry mechanism identified for Cu–DCA—namely, selectively extending one-third of the linkages between nearest-neighbor triangles through direct benzene-ring coupling or via acetylene bridges—should likewise generate a finite NLHE in this broader class of MOFs.
-More generally, any $C_3$-symmetric MOF in which a metal center connects three symmetry-related nonmetal sites provides a natural starting point for an effective star-lattice description and, consequently, for tunable NLHE physics.
-Related MOF platforms such as Ni$_2$C$_{24}$S$_6$H$_{12}$~\cite{wei2016spin} and suitably designed covalent organic frameworks~\cite{yan2026engineering,yang2026breathing} or conjugated polymer networks \cite{adjizian2014dirac} appear promising in the same spirit.
+The design principle is not restricted to Cu--DCA.
+As illustrated in Fig.~\ref{fig:figure_DFT}(d), a second class of $C_3$-symmetric MOFs, exemplified by a pyrazine--metal (Pb) MOF, which may be viewed as a nitrogenated triphenyl--Pb framework [Fig.~\ref{fig:s5}(a)], can likewise be downfolded to an effective star-lattice model, with an intertriangle hopping amplitude $t^{\prime}=-2t$.
+In this structure, the two Pb sites in the unit cell reside in different planes, giving rise to an intrinsically buckled geometry.
+A transverse electric field, for example, induced by an underlying substrate, can then lift the remaining inversion symmetry in a controlled manner.
+When combined with SOC, this controlled inversion-symmetry breaking provides the essential ingredients for generating finite Berry curvature and the associated Berry-curvature-dipole response.

+The pristine DFT band structure shown in Fig.~\ref{fig:figure_DFT}(e) closely follows the characteristic star-lattice dispersion, thereby validating the downfolded description.
+By contrast, the orbital-projected band structure of the triphenyl--Pb framework [Fig.~\ref{fig:s5}(b)] shows that all constituent atoms contribute significantly to the Dirac-like bands near the Fermi level, indicating that its appropriate low-energy effective description is a honeycomb lattice rather than a star lattice.
+Nevertheless, in both cases, the same symmetry mechanism identified for Cu--DCA--namely, the selective extension of one-third of the nearest-neighbor intertriangle linkages through suitable linkers, should generate a finite NLHE in this broader class of MOFs.

+More generally, any $C_3$-symmetric MOF in which a metal center connects three symmetry-related nonmetal sites provides a natural starting point for realizing an effective star-lattice description and, consequently, tunable NLHE physics.
+Related MOF platforms, such as Ni$_2$C$_{24}$S$_6$H$_{12}$~\cite{wei2016spin}, as well as suitably designed covalent organic frameworks~\cite{yan2026engineering,yang2026breathing} and conjugated polymer networks~\cite{adjizian2014dirac}, appear promising in the same spirit.